Itheum/architecture-diagrams/live_whitepaper.md

 - Only allow for their personal data to be sold on the Itheum Data DEX (no other decentralized marketplace will display the Data Pack for sale — this is because it’s not built on any open blockchain standard like ERC 20 or ERC 721 that allows for interoperability).
 This can be looked at as a benefit if the Data Creator wants to limit exposure of their data (as it’s for sale in only one marketplace)

 ## Sale of Data NFTs <a name="types-on-3"></a>
 A Data Creator can also choose to sell their personal data as an NFT (Non-Fungible Token).
-This makes a lot of sense as personal data is very unique and NOT fungible (watch this short video to understand the difference between (fungible and non-fungible)[https://www.youtube.com/watch?v=OXCJxy0f4Ic]).
+This makes a lot of sense as personal data is very unique and NOT fungible (watch this short video to understand the difference between [fungible and non-fungible](https://www.youtube.com/watch?v=OXCJxy0f4Ic]).
 This allows for the Data Creator to have more control of their data and can align to NFT features that make their data grow in value (rarity/scarcity) and increase the exposure of their data assets due to the interoperability and portability NFT standards have in the blockchain ecosystem.

 Data NFTs are described in more detail below and use the ERC 721 open standard to coordinate and facilitate the NFT contract between parties involved in the trade.